DeKoter Lab

 The goal of our research is to identify genetic causes of diseases affecting the immune system, including primary immunodeficiency and leukemia.
 These diseases can be caused by mutation of genes encoding transcription factors.
 We are particularly interested in highly related transcription factors of the E26 transformation-specific (ETS) family called PU.1, Spi-B, and Spi-C. These proteins play diverse roles in regulating development and function of B lymphocytes and myeloid cells.
 We use a variety of methods to perform these studies including genetically modified mouse models, primary cell culture, chromatin immunoprecipitation, and gene expression analysis.
 Please follow the links to learn more about our current research activities.

-Our research team currently includes two graduate students, one postdoctoral fellow, one research technician, three undergraduate students, and two high school students.
+Our research team currently includes three graduate students, one research technician, three undergraduate students, and one high school students.
 Our laboratory regularly accepts undergraduates as summer students, honors thesis students, or scholars elective students.
 We are funded by operating grants from the Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council of Canada, and the Leukemia & Lymphoma Society of Canada.

 Photograph showing lab members